A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Methods

 To derive an explicit expression for the friction factor, closure of the depth-averaged momentum equation requires a representation of the bed shear stress.
 For aerated open-channel flows, the bed shear stress is expressed in Darcy–Weisbach form as

 where \(f_e\) is the effective friction factor of the aerated flow and \(\langle \tilde{u_m} \rangle\) is the Favre-averaged mixture velocity.
-Substituting this expression into (\ref{Eq2.15}), and performing the algebraic manipulations outlined in Appendix \ref{AppendixA} yields the explicit decomposition
+This closure is general and accommodates both smooth and rough bed conditions, including micro-rough and macro-rough surfaces, through appropriate parametrisation of $f_e$, in the same manner as classical single-phase Darcy–Weisbach formulations.
+Substituting (\ref{EqClosure}) into (\ref{Eq2.15}), and performing the algebraic manipulations outlined in Appendix \ref{AppendixA} yields the explicit decomposition

 where spatial and temporal derivatives are expressed as finite differences, allowing direct evaluation from measured or simulated depth and velocity profiles.
 Equation~(\ref{eq:fe_decomp}) shows that $f_e$ is an effective quantity incorporating flow development and aeration-induced pressure effects.
 The first term recovers the classical Darcy–Weisbach expression for uniform, steady flow, while the second and third terms represent spatial and temporal departures from uniformity, respectively, modified by the pressure and momentum correction factors $\Omega$ and $\beta$.
+Note that these labels describe the flow conditions under which each term dominates or vanishes, rather than implying a superposition of distinct flow types; the decomposition applies to the scalar friction factor $f_e$ and follows directly from the depth-averaged momentum equation.

 For steady, spatially developing flows, the temporal term vanishes.
 Further assuming gradual spatial variations in $\beta$ and $\Omega$, the friction factor reduces to the Gradually Varied Flow (GVF) form (Appendix~\ref{AppendixA})